Ryan-T-Case/bamazon/README.md

 ### Executing program

-* The user can run the application with a command line application by intiating the command 'node bamazonCustomer.js'.
+* The user can run the application with a command line application by initiating the command 'node bamazonCustomer.js'.

 ## Help